Avaray/simple-barcode-generator/README.md

 ## Planned code formats

-- Simple 1D bardoces like UPC, Code 128, Code 39, etc.
+- Simple 1D barcodes like UPC, Code 128, Code 39, etc.
-- QR Code
+- QR Code (I already tried to implement it without success, it's challenging)

 ## Materials you can check before use